on-api/on-api/2.6.0/spec/accesses.md

 Describes the current state of whether the access is connected and can be used.

- * Data format: One of PLANNED, DEPLOYING, HOMESPASSED, CONNECTED, DISCONNECTED
+ * Data format: One of PLANNED, DEPLOYING, PASSED, CONNECTED, DISCONNECTED
  * Mandatory

 ### coNetworkAgreement